jagnani73/ethforall-delinzk/README.md

 # ⏭️ **What's next for deLinZK?**

-- One of the major aim of deLinZK is to migrate to W3C VC and Iden3 V2 circuits in the next major launch.
+- One of the major aim of deLinZK is to make the website more mobile-friendly, using deeplinks and more responsive design.
 - We need to also figure out a more secure way of storing metadata of the organizations and users.
 - Code cleanup and documentation never leaves the chat.
 - Shifting from communicating with e-mail to some Web3 native solution.